 The University Libraries serve the University community by providing an atmosphere conducive to research and study.
 An extension of these ideals is reflected in this Code of Conduct.
 Individuals or groups who engage in an unacceptable and/or disruptive behavior may be asked to leave the building.
 If necessary, campus police will be contacted.
 The library staff is concerned about the safety of our patrons.
 Please contact a staff member if you need any assistance.
 For emergencies call: University of Alabama Police Department at 348-5454 or 911.
 Examples of unacceptable behavior and/or disruptive behavior include, but are not limited to:

 - Creating a disturbance or behaving in a manner which interferes with normal use of the library (including rowdiness, noise, and offensive interpersonal behavior).

-- Leaving children under the age of 15 unattended in the library building.
+- Leaving children 18 or younger unattended in the library building.
 See “Unattended Minors” for more information.